Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

     pip install virtualenv

 Notes:
-- scipy is needed by Bioconductor package MOFA but also by the sklearn module (when sklearn is imported and scipy is not present, the former breaks).
-However, for some reason, `pip install sklearn` does not install scipy and completes successfully even if scipy is not installed.
+- `scipy` is needed by Bioconductor packages MOFA and MOFA2, but also by the `sklearn` module (when `sklearn` is imported and `scipy` is not present, the former breaks).
+However, for some reason, `pip install sklearn` does not install `scipy` and completes successfully even if `scipy` is not installed.

-- numpy, sklearn, h5py, and pandas are needed by Bioconductor packages BiocSklearn and MOFA, and numpy is also needed by Bioconductor package DChIPRep.
+- `numpy`, `sklearn`, `h5py`, and `pandas` are needed by Bioconductor packages BiocSklearn, MOFA and MOFA2, and `numpy` is also needed by Bioconductor package DChIPRep.

-- mofapy is needed by Bioconductor package MOFA.
+- `mofapy` and `mofapy2` are needed by Bioconductor packages MOFA and MOFA2, respectively.

-- tensorflow is needed by Bioconductor packages scAlign and netReg.
+- `tensorflow` is needed by Bioconductor packages scAlign and netReg.

-- tensorflow_probability is needed by Bioconductor package netReg.
+- `tensorflow_probability` is needed by Bioconductor package netReg.

-- h5pyd is needed by Bioconductor package rhdf5client.
+- `h5pyd` is needed by Bioconductor package rhdf5client.

-- cwltool is needed by Bioconductor package Rcwl.
+- `cwltool` is needed by Bioconductor package Rcwl.

-- nbconvert is needed by CRAN package nbconvertR which is itself used by Bioconductor package destiny.
+- `nbconvert` is needed by CRAN package nbconvertR which is itself used by Bioconductor package destiny.

-- matplotlib and phate are needed by CRAN package phateR which is itself used by Bioconductor package phemd.
+- `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.

-- virtualenv is used by the single package builder.
-Despite python3 shipping with venv, venv is not sufficient.
-The SPB must use virtualenv.
+- `virtualenv` is used by the single package builder.
+Despite python3 shipping with `venv`, `venv` is not sufficient.
+The SPB must use `virtualenv`.

 ### 1.6 Create personal administrator accounts